Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 ![](https://raw.githubusercontent.com/Cameron-n/Alchemy/master/assets/Superset_1.png)

-## Part 2: Connecting Google Sheets to MySQL
+## Part 2: Connecting Google Sheets to SQL Database
 ---

 Phew.
 Now that everything is installed, we can begin transporting some data.

 What we are about to do, in a sentence, is:

-_Connect a Google Sheets document to our MySQL database using Airbyte, with dbt doing some transformations, which we will then connect to Superset for analysis, almost all run on Docker._
+_Connect a Google Sheets document to our mySQL/PostgreSQL database using Airbyte, which we will then connect to Superset for analysis, all run on Docker._

 ### The Data:
 ---